JasonDClarke/carousel/README.md

 ### Prerequisites

-None!
+None, but to use 3D rotation animation the animation css requires the height of the carousel as a variable.
+See Carousel.scss.

 Prebuild versions use es6 and sass.
+Build process uses autoprefixer, babel, uglify and grunt.

+Tests use jQuery, jasmine, jasmine-fixtures and jasmine_dom_matchers.

 To examine prebuild code see Carousel.js and Carousel.scss in root folder.